matheus6874/pocCypressTest/README.md

 Run `npm test` (or `npm t` for the short version) to run the test in headless mode.

 Or, run `npm run cy:open` to open Cypress in interactive mode.

+## Github actions
+The project is configured to run tests automatically in the continuous integration pipeline using GitHub Actions.
+When specific events occur, such as push on branches or pull requests, GitHub Actions is triggered and automatically starts the test execution.